Touched/asmagix/README.md

 @ ...
 ````

+Directives are allowed parameters.
+Directives that are just integers can be replaced with ASM constants (defined with `.equ` or similar) and ASMAGIX will automatically replace them.

 ### ignore
 `@@ignore` - The ignore directive takes no parameters and simply tells ASMAGIX to skip processing this file entirely.